Warbo/chriswarbo-net/unfinished/falsifying_myself.md

 since the `Stream`{.haskell} never ends; we also can't use depth-first search, since a `Delay`{.haskell} might never end.
 The following `race`{.haskell}
-function is a bit smarter: it acts like a round-robin scheduler, each iteration running more expressions for longer time-slices, until one of them finishes (if ever):
+function is a bit smarter: it acts like a round-robin scheduler, each iteration running more expressions until one of them finishes (if ever):

 ```{.haskell pipe="./show Main.hs"}
 -- | Runs every 'Delay' element in an interleaved fashion until one of them